Council – the voice of participants

 - Liz Reid AM

-Council is supported by the Disability Discrimination Commissioner, Dr Ben Gauntlett in the role of Council’s Expert Adviser.
+Australia’s Disability Discrimination Commissioner, Dr Ben Gauntlett, supports Council in the role of Expert Adviser.

 What does Council do?

-Council was established to provide advice to the Board about the way the Agency:
+Since 2013, Council has given broad-ranging advice to the Board about the way the NDIA:

-- enables people with disability to exercise choice and control in the pursuit of their goals and the planning and delivery of their supports
+- lets people with disability choose and control the planning and delivery of the supports they get

-- promotes the provision of high quality and innovative supports to people with disability
+- delivers high quality and innovative supports to people with disability

-Council established four Reference Groups to support its work and advice:
+Council established the following four reference groups to support its advice and priority work: